© Unofficial Royalty 2024

 July 4, 1937 – Birth of Queen Sonja of Norway, wife of King Harald V of Norway, born Sonja Haraldsen in Oslo, Norway

 Sonja Haraldsen first met Crown Prince Harald at a dinner party in 1959 hosted by a mutual friend.
-The relationship between the Crown Prince and Sonja was controversial as many people including politicians and journalists, felt the Crown Prince should marry a princess and not a Norwegian commoner.
+The relationship between the Crown Prince and Sonja was controversial as many people felt the Crown Prince should marry a princess, not a Norwegian commoner.
 The controversy continued for years as did the relationship despite the media’s attempts to promote a royal marriage with either of the Greek princesses Sophia and Irene.
-Apparently, Crown Prince Harald made it clear to his father, King Olav V, that he would remain unmarried if he could not marry Sonja.
+Crown Prince Harald made it clear to his father, King Olav V, that he would remain unmarried if he could not marry Sonja.
 This would have resulted in a succession crisis as Harald was the sole heir to the throne.
 At that time, Norway did not allow female succession, so his two sisters Ragnhild and Astrid were not in the line of succession.
 Finally, in 1968, when King Olav felt the position of the Norwegian people had changed to favor Sonja, he consulted with parliamentary leaders and other government leaders and gave his consent for the Crown Prince to marry a commoner.

 Unofficial Royalty: Queen Sonja of Norway